Terms of Service

 1. Who C.A.T.S. serves

-• C.A.T.S. does not accept adult sized equipment, nor does CATS accept child safety restraints (car seats), beds, life support devices and medical supplies.
+• C.A.T.S. does not accept child safety restraints (car seats), beds, life support devices,

 • C.A.T.S. may refuse to accept equipment.

-Equipment must be requested by the child’s legal guardian and must include the name and contract information for the referring physician, therapist, or educational team.
-All equipment requests must be made on-line at the C.A.T.S. website and must include a completed C.A.T.S. request form, a completed and signed C.A.T.S. release of liability form, and a completed and signed C.A.T.S. release of medical information form authorizing the child’s referring healthcare professional to release medical information to C.A.T.S.
+• Equipment must be requested by the child’s legal guardian and must include the name and contract information for the referring physician, therapist, assistive technology professional, or educational team.
+All equipment requests must be made on-line at the C.A.T.S. website and must include a completed C.A.T.S. request form, a completed and signed C.A.T.S. release form.
+The release form includes release of liability and also authorizes C.A.T.S. staff to consult with the child’s referring healthcare professional.

 • C.A.T.S. sends automated responses via email to equipment requests.
 If the requester does not reply to C.A.T.S. within 5 days, the equipment will be put back into inventory.